Life After Sepsis Back Home

-I’m still too weak to go anywhere and have a nurse who comes around every day, to administer antibiotics intravenously.
+I’m still too weak to go anywhere and have a nurse who comes around every day to administer antibiotics intravenously.
 The nurse also checks my vital stats, which have all been okay since being home.

 I exercise my right hip every day, although maybe not as much as I should; I find it all too painful and exhausting.

-I’ve now worked out or rather been told about my stay in hospital.
+I’ve now worked out, or rather been told about, my stay in hospital.

 On the night of the 21st of July 2018, I was in excruciating pain.
 I’d had a lot of pain for over a week, but it had become unbearable tonight.
-So I decided to call the doctors, who, after a lot of delays, called an ambulance to take me to the hospital.
+So I decided to call the doctors, who, after a lot of delays, called an ambulance to take me to hospital.

-The ambulance arrived, and I was taken to the A&E department at St Richard’s Hospital Chichester.
+The ambulance arrived, and I was taken to the A&E department at St Richard’s Hospital, Chichester.
 Over the next four days, I was moved from ward to ward!
 Nobody could find what was causing my pain!

 My last memory was dragging a chair across the ward for support to the toilet, with my sister, Mary, telling my brother-in-law Pat, “Go with Garry!”